 Select the project and logstore.
 Then, click Next.

-Set the import configuration.
+Configure the parameters for the data import configuration.

 Parameter